Tropic Skincare

 Tropic Skincare is a British online and multi-level marketing company which sells skincare and cosmetic products.
 The company is based in Croydon, South London.
-The business is owned by Susie Ma, who appeared on The Sunday Times inaugural 'Beauty Rich List' in May 2025, with an estimated wealth of £73m.
+The business is owned by The Apprentice series 7 contestant Susie Ma.

-In 2023, Tropic's accounts showed revenue of £62m and gross profits of £25.8m.

 History

-Tropic initially launched as Tropic Pure Plant Skin Care in 2004, founded by Susie Ma.
+Tropic initially launched as Tropic Pure Plant Skin Care in 2007.
+Susie Ma collaborated with cosmetic chemists, traditional herbalists and microbiologists to launch the brand..
 The company officially became incorporated in 2011.
 After Ma took part in the seventh series of The Apprentice, Alan Sugar invested to become a 50% stakeholder in Tropic.
-In April 2023, Ma purchased back Sugar's shares and now owns 100% of the business.
+In 2013, Tropic launched its direct-selling model with 400 founding sales people, known as ambassadors.
+According to the MLM, there are around 20,000 'ambassadors' across the UK.
+Since April 2023, Ma now owns 100% of the business.